dmpop/geofix/README.md

 Geofix is a simple tool for recording geographical coordinates and taking accompanying photos using and Android device.

-The Geofix tool is available as a [SL4A](https://code.google.com/p/android-scripting/) Python script and Bash shell script for use with the [Termux](http://termux.com/) app and Termux:API add-on.
+The Geofix tool is available as a [SL4A](https://code.google.com/p/android-scripting/) Python script and Bash shell script for use with the [Termux](http://termux.com/) app and the Termux:API add-on.
 Both scripts can be used to acquire geographical coordinates using either the network or GPS.
 The obtained data is then saved in a comma-separated text file and an SQLite database.

 ![](geofix-web/geofix-web.png)